canonical/juju-doctor/README.md

     url: file://tests/resources/probes/ruleset/small-dir
 ```

-#### Builtin assertions
+#### Builtins
+TODO: clean this up or replace with our how-to
 While scriptlet probes are an escape hatch for complex, programmatic assertions, they are not intended to assert against common model patterns.
 For example, scriptlet probe authors may assert that certain applications or relations exist.
-This repetitiveness is abstracted into Builtin assertions which follows the [RuleSet schema](schema/ruleset.json).
+This repetitiveness is abstracted into Builtin assertions.
 Refer to this [RuleSet with Builtin assertions](tests/resources/probes/ruleset/builtins.yaml) as a starting point.

 ## Development
 ```bash